erwinvaneyk/kubernetes/docs/getting-started-guides/vagrant.md

 }
 ```

-You should now be set to use the `cluster/kubectl.sh` script.
+You should now be able set to use the `cluster/kubectl.sh` script.
 For example try to list the nodes that you have started with:

 ```sh
 ./cluster/kubectl.sh get nodes